Montoneros: Relations with Perón

-Following the death of Perón, Montoneros declared war on the government of Isabel Perón, denouncing it as 'neither popular nor Peronist' and comparing it to the military dictatorship that ruled Argentina prior to March 1973.
-Montoneros presented themselves as the successors of the Perón's original program, considering it an essential part of their far-left outlook and arguing that its reconstruction is necessary for national liberation of Argentina.
-They continued to proclaim national liberation and construction of socialism as their main goals, which they defined as liberation from imperialist domination and suppression of private ownership of the means of production, and a planned economy "in accordance with the particularities of the national productive structure".
-Montoneros praised Peronism as "the main, richest and most generalised experience of the Argentine working class and national sectors to achieve the objective of national and social liberation", and called their ideology "Authentic Peronism" from September 1974.
-The organization also stressed that it is not abandoning the justicalist movement, but proposes its reconstruction, as it finds it necessary to depose "reactionary elements" that have infiltrated Peronism.
+Following the death of Juan Perón, Montoneros declared war on the government of Isabel Perón, denouncing it as "neither popular nor Peronist" and comparing it to the military dictatorship that ruled Argentina before March 1973.
+Montoneros presented themselves as the successors of Perón's original program, considering it an essential part of their far-left outlook and arguing that its reconstruction was necessary for the national liberation of Argentina.
+Montoneros continued to proclaim national liberation and the construction of socialism as their main goals; these they defined as liberation from imperialist domination and suppression of private ownership of the means of production, as well as a planned economy "in accordance with the particularities of the national productive structure".
+Montoneros praised Peronism as "the main, richest and most generalised experience of the Argentine working class and national sectors to achieve the objective of national and social liberation", and it called its ideology "Authentic Peronism" starting in September 1974.
+The organization also stressed that it was not abandoning the justicialist movement, but proposed its reconstruction instead, as Montoneros found it necessary to depose "reactionary elements" that had infiltrated Peronism.
 The new government of Isabel Perón was decried as not only not Peronist, but also "anti-Peronist, anti-popular, repressive and pro-monopoly".
-Montoneros doubled down on their glorification of Eva Perón, adding the organization of "the Peronist militias that Evita imagined, so that all the people can actively participate in all the forms of confrontation" to its goals.
+Montoneros re-emphasized their glorification of Eva Perón, including the establishment of "the Peronist militias that Evita imagined, so that all the people can actively participate in all the forms of confrontation" toward its goals.

+Revolutionary Penal Justice Code

+Montoneros had its Revolutionary Penal Justice Code approved on 4 October 1975, which applied to all members (Article 1).
+It was based on the "provisions" previously approved at the end of 1972—making them even stricter, particularly concerning resistance under torture.

+Among the code's provisions was the death penalty for certain conduct by members (Article 21), which could only be imposed by the National Council (Article 28).
+On 26 August 1975, before the code came into force, member Fernando Haymal was accused of treason and informing, tried by a "revolutionary tribunal" with no legal basis, sentenced, and killed on 2 September.

+Montoneros press

+In 1973, the organization launched the weekly magazine El Descamisado (lit. 'shirtless one'), which was highly influential at the time.
+Directed by Dardo Cabo, it published 47 issues and reached a circulation of 100,000 copies.